nail-e/the-beginners-guide-to-lua/2-syntax.md

 This chapter contains information about Lua code and examples in text.
 This chapter is formatted in a cheatsheet like format.

 ### Table of Contents
-- Code comments & imports
+- Code Comments & Imports
 - Printing
-- Variables & Assignments
+- Variables
+- Variable Assignment
 - Operators
 - Conditions & Comparison Operators
 - Loops